braze-inc/braze-docs/_docs/_hidden/private_betas/link_shortening.md

 Navigate to the **Test** tab to preview and send an SMS to [content test groups]({{site.baseurl}}/user_guide/administrative/app_settings/developer_console/internal_groups_tab#content-test-groups) or an individual user.
 The preview will update with relevant personalization and the shortened URL.
 The number of characters and [billable segments]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/segments/) will also update to reflect the rendered personalization and the shortened URL.

-Make sure to save the campaign or Canvas before sending a test message to receive the shortened URL that will be dispatched in your message.
+Make sure to save the campaign or Canvas before sending a test message to receive a representation of the shortened URL that will be dispatched in your message.
 If the campaign or Canvas is not saved before a test send, the test send will contain a placeholder URL.

 {% alert important %}
 If a draft is created within an active Canvas, a shortened URL will not be generated.
 The actual shortened URL will be generated when the Canvas draft is made active.